zaufi/kate-cpp-helper-plugin/README.md

 * Add a bunch of default sanitizer rules
 * Add import/export sanitizer rules
 * Show some diagnostic from sanitizer
-* Colorize and group diagnostic messages
+* Colorize and group diagnostic messages [partially done]
-* Add icons to completion types
+* <del>Add icons to completion types</del> [done for prefix-less layout]
 * Get/show list of possible exceptions in particular function call
 * Highlight interior of user specified `#ifdefs` (like `__linux__`, `__WIN32__`, etc) w/ a user specified color
 * Try to get a location for completion item and show it as suffix in a completion list
-* Add ptr/ref/const/etc to a type under cursor (by hot-key)
+* Add ptr/ref/const/etc to a type under cursor (by a hot-key). maybe better to implement as Python plugin for kate?
 * Show a real type of typedefs (as a tooltip?)
+* Render class layout according sizeof/align of of all bases and members
+* Provide Python bindings to indexing and C++ parsing, so they can be used from kate/pate plugins

 See Also
 ========